 Things to Do in University

 Peek through the 20-inch refracting telescope and gaze at the stars during a free public night at Chamberlin Observatory.
 Hike, picnic, or catch butterflies at Prairie Park or McWilliams Park.
 Sign the kids up for P.A.S.S.
 Camp, skate on the ice rink, play lacrosse, or swim in the aquatics center at the Ritchie Center.
 Buy tickets for a music and dance show, ballet, or lecture at The Robert and Judi Newman Center for the Performing Arts.
 Start the day with fresh-baked Su Borek, Sucuk Tost, or Manti at Istanbul Cafe & Bakery.
 Try the Nashville Hot, Deluxe, or Rancher Chicken Sandwiches at Birdcall.
 Order the Sofritas Tacos, Chile Rellenos, or Pioneer Burger with a margarita at The Pioneer Bar.
 Or stop for Sheesh Kabob, Beef Shawarmah, and other Middle Eastern dishes at Jerusalem Restaurant.

 Moving to the Mile High City?
 With convenient self storage facilities in Denver, Extra Space Storage can help you make room for what matters most.
-Find self storage near you!
+Find cheap storage near you!

 Neighborhood statistics from AreaVibes